-Global stocks slip as uncertainty over NAFTA nags
+World stocks slip as uncertainty over NAFTA nags

 “There’s a big debate taking place among investors: is Trump hoping to reach agreement with all the big players to demonstrate what a successful negotiator he is, or is he trying to make sure he’s got agreement with NAFTA and the EU and therefore can turn all the firepower on to China?”
 Milligan said.

-Currencies quietened down after a turbulent few days, with the dollar index 0.2 percent firmer at 94.924 after touching a four-week low overnight.
+Major currencies quietened down after a turbulent few days, with the dollar index .DXY 0.2 percent firmer at 94.887 after touching a four-week low overnight.

-The euro eased to $1.1653 after hitting a one-month high at $1.1733 overnight.
-The currency’s gains are being capped by concerns over Italy’s budget.
+The euro eased to $1.1661 EUR= after hitting a one-month high at $1.1733 overnight.
+The currency's gains are being capped by concerns over Italy's budget.

 “We believe that Italy is headed on a collision course with the EU as the two meet to discuss Italy’s budget in September,” Man Group portfolio managers wrote in a note.